thesystemninjaneer/billtracker/backend/user-service/README.md

 This functional User Service uses secure password hashing and JWT-based authentication!

 Perform Test 1 to generate a user account password before moving on to other services.
 You'll need it's password when testing any other API endpoints.
+To setup the next most relevant service, follow the [../organization-service README](../organization-service/README.md).